renpy/renpy/sphinx/source/python.rst

     define a = 1

+Init blocks are rarely ever useful, because most statement that can be executed in an init block (``define``, ``default``, ``image``...), if they were found outside of the block, would be run at init time anyway.

-When a priority is not given, 0 is used (but a bare ``init`` block, without a priority, is useless).
+When a priority is not given, 0 is used, and an ``init`` block without a priority, or with a 0 priority, is useless (as stated above).
 Init statements are run in priority order, from lowest to highest.
 Init statements of the same priority are run in Unicode order by filename, and then from top to bottom within a file.

-To avoid conflict with Ren'Py, creators should use priorities in the range -999 to 999.
+To avoid conflict with Ren'Py, creators should use priorities in the range from -999 to 999.
 Priorities of less than 0 are generally used for libraries and to set up themes.
-Normal init statements should have a priority of 0 or higher.
+Normal init statements should have a priority of 1 or higher.

 Init blocks also exist in a ``python`` version, as explained below.